czartur/ocean_fft/README.md

 </p>

-* As an optimization, we use a chunk model (thanks to [Guile Vieira](https://github.com/guilevieiram) for the idea) to render only a few of these patches (currently 25) based both on camera position and field of view.
+As an optimization, we use a chunk model (thanks to [Guile Vieira](https://github.com/guilevieiram) for the idea) to render only a few of these patches (currently 25) based both on camera position and field of view:

-* We also reduce the mesh resolution of patches far away from the camera since we don't need too much details there (simplistic tesselation).
+* We reduce the mesh resolution of patches far away from the camera since we don't need too much details there (simplistic tesselation).

+* Additionally, patches outside of the field of view are not rendered.

 ## Fog on the horizon ☁️
 A "mist"(fog) effect can be achieved by attenuating the color of the fragment according to its depth.
 A fragment close to the camera will have a phong illumination, while a distant fragment will tend towards the color of the mist.